-Whole grain breads, cereals and muffins work well for your carbohydrate and fiber sources.
-Also, potatoes, rice and pastas are the most stable and popular sources of carbs.
+Whole grain bread, cereals, and muffins work well for your carbohydrate and fiber sources.
+Also, potatoes, rice, and pasta are the most stable and popular sources of carbs.
 They burn clean, and with very intense training, they’re not as likely to store as body fat.

 As for vegetables, variety here is very good.
 These foods are abundant with complex carbs, fiber, vitamins, minerals, and healthy phytochemicals which aid in many important metabolic processes.

 I hope this information helps answer your question!
 I wish you all the best in achieving your goals!